 For the average wedding, I spend at least 4 hours planning the event.
 In addition to our consultation and the booking process, we send emails back and forth to build their timeline, put together their family formal list, and make note of a dozen other details that I need to know for their wedding day.
 I also send my clients a welcome email with additional information that they might find helpful.
 And that doesn't count driving to and from meetings, booking travel arrangements, or anything relating to the engagement session.

 For the family party, I shot for 2 hours.
 For weddings, I tend to shoot 7-9 hours.
+And I take twice as many photos per hour at weddings, because there's more to photograph, so I have way more post-processing to do.

-For the family party, I took candid shots and a few family pictures.
-Everything is very casual.
-For a wedding, I'm shooting details, candids, family portraits, romantic bride and groom portraits, and the ceremony.
-All in different lighting situations.
-Candid shots and the ceremony photography is very hands off, but portrait time is very involved.
-I'm in charge of gathering and organizing a large group of people.
-Oh, and did I mention that all of this is very high pressure?
-Friends and family members of the bride and groom have gathered from all over just for this one event.
+Add on top of all this the fact that weddings are a high-pressure situation.
+Friends and family members of the couple have gathered from all over just for this one event.
 There's no redo.
 There's no room for error.
 Everything has to be done right the first time.
-So it takes a lot more experience to shoot a wedding well than it does to capture a casual family event.
+So it takes a lot more experience and confidence to shoot a wedding well than it does to capture a casual family event.

 These are just the main ways that weddings are more expensive to shoot than other family gatherings.
 Much more time goes into making the wedding day and the wedding images perfect for the bride and groom and all that time (and additional gear) means that we have to charge more for weddings.